rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= master =
+* Add image URL and description to arrangements
+* The plugin is now available on Packagist, which means you can use Composer to install the plugin.
+* Various small bug fixes

 = 1.7.1 =
 * The Settings page is now hidden if you don't have permission to see it.